 - Action Button type and placement

-It can also include font type, font size and the use of emojis (even to say, never, under any circumstances use emojis).
+It can also include font type, font size and emojis (even to say, never, under any circumstances, use emojis).

-Using visual examples of do’s and don’ts can be a great way to demonstrate size and layout requirements and can save a lot of time overall and allow new templates to be filled for all your future content seamlessly.
+Visual examples of do’s and don’ts can be a great way to demonstrate size and layout requirements, save a lot of time overall, and allow new templates to be filled seamlessly for all your future content.

-Also, keep an eye out for any places where it’s possible for someone to get overly creative, you want to nip those in the bud.
-In some cases, this might be trial by error, so remember to keep your style guide going as you encounter things you don’t like or don’t want, so those can be listed for future reference too.
+Also, watch for places where someone can get overly creative; you want to nip those in the bud.
+In some cases, this might be trial by error, so remember to keep your style guide going as you encounter things you don’t like or don’t want, so those can be listed for future reference, too.

 In terms of choosing your images.
-Provide some guidelines about what is acceptable in terms of topic, colours, size and what the images contain, as well as anything you want to avoid.
-This can help your team or contractor put time and energy into what you want, rather than trial and error or spending valuable time gathering images that just don’t fit.
+Provide some guidelines about what is acceptable in terms of topic, colours, size, what the images contain, and anything you want to avoid.
+This can help your team or contractor put time and energy into what you want rather than trial and error or spend valuable time gathering images that don’t fit.

 Making the most of stock images

 The best place to use stock images is within your article content.
-These can be useful for padding out blogs and providing a refreshing visual break from text.
-This is also an area where you won’t want to be spending a lot of time and money staging and preparing your own photos.
+These can be useful for padding blogs and providing a refreshing visual break from text.
+This is also an area where you won’t want to spend much time and money staging and preparing your photos.

-When it comes to your website’s main pages, never use stock images.
-Get a professional photo shoot done that captures what your business does and how you do it.
+Never use stock images when it comes to your website’s primary pages.
+Get a professional photo shoot that captures what your business does and how you do it.

-Stock images can be used for the content that is generated frequently, like blogs, tips and newsletters.
+Stock images can be used for content generated frequently, like blogs, tips and newsletters.